-Another key factor in this issue is the evidence of the historical record.
-Every time the Bible has been put to the test it has been found accurate.
+Another key factor is the evidence of the historical record.
+Every time the Bible has been put to the test it's been found accurate.
 No historical discovery has ever disproven anything in the Bible or shown it to be in error: